fghaas/cfgmgmtcamp2025/markdown/03-ads.md

 ... means 100% remote.

 <!-- Note -->
-If you advertise a job as ‘remote work possible’, then for people in this century that means: ‘I have the opportunity to work 100% from home’ (at best with the exception of on-site meetings once a quarter and 1 all-hands per year).
+If you advertise a job as "remote work possible", then for people in this century that means: "I have the opportunity to work 100% from home" (at best with the exception of on-site meetings once a quarter and 1 all-hands per year).

-‘1 day a week in the office’, “3 days a month in the office” - that's not 100% remote.
+"1 day a week in the office", “3 days a month in the office” - that's not 100% remote.
 And people to whom you try to sell something like this as remote work will categorise you as clueless and abandon the application process in annoyance.

-Of course, it's also possible that you are a completely distributed organisation, but then it will say ‘remote work’ without ‘possible’.
+Of course, it's also possible that you are a completely distributed organisation, but then it will say "remote work" without "possible".

 I would strongly recommend that you have at least a 100% remote option.